flockchain/Lotti_Karotti_textgame/README.md

 # Lotti_Karotti_textgame
 Here I have implemented the Lotti-Karotti game according to the original concept as a text-based console game.
 For 2 - 4 players.
-Have fun
+Have fun!
 This text game is in the german language!

 To play this game: